 The results, especially UK ones, were impressively good – just 303ms, barely ⅛ of the suggested limit of 2.5s.

 Additionally, SiteGround’s server locations cover the whole globe (Antarctica excluded).
 So you can pick the closest location, whether your audience is in the UK or Singapore.

 So performance, just as promised, is the strong side of SiteGround.
 It’s fast, reliable, and powerful.

-You can find the full performance testing in the review that we’ve done.
+If you would like to explore SiteGround’s US-based performance, you can find the full performance testing in the SiteGround review that we’ve done.

 All in all, pick SiteGround if you’re looking for a powerful business hosting option.
 With all the tools and power, it will make your job easier.

 - Servers in the UK, US, Netherlands, Germany, Australia, and Singapore